Alcoholic Liver Disease

 Diagnostic procedures your doctor may order:

 Blood tests are useful in evaluating liver disorders.
 Certain abnormalities will appear on a blood test if you have alcoholic liver disease.
-However, blood tests are only one part of a full diagnostic workup, since the results do not indicate the severity of the disease.
+However, blood tests are only one part of a full diagnostic workup, since the severity of the liver damage need additional imaging of your liver and or liver biopsy.

 A computed tomography (CT) scan is a powerful X-ray.
-Your doctor may use a CT scan to help diagnose cirrhosis, portal hypertension (resistance to blood flow through the liver) and liver masses.
+Your doctor may use a CT scan to help diagnose cirrhosis, portal hypertension (resistance to blood flow through the liver) and look for presence of liver tumors.

 You receive local anesthesia.